-Since 1995, 14 M.V.Sc, 68 M.Sc., 16 Ph.D. students have been or are currently supervised by members of this group.
-3 Post Doctoral Fellows and 2 Research Associates have worked under the supervision of members.
+Between 1995 and 2004, 14 M.V.Sc, 68 M.Sc., 16 Ph.D. students have been or are currently supervised by members of this group.
+3 Post Doctoral Fellows and 2 Research Associates worked under the supervision of members.

 Details about our Graduate Students can be found on a separate page.